swiss-art-research-net/docs/docs/ordea-report/3_sem_modelling.md

 #### 3.4.2 Ontological foundations and methodology

-TBD, cfr.
-CORDh presentation.
-CRMDig, aaao, SRDM.
+The unified approach to documenting digital provenance we propose has, as its ontological foundations, the following ontologies: CIDOC CRM, CRMdig for what concerns the representation of software, data, and more generally digital processing events; and, finally, AAAo for modelling digital reading, namely the usage of computational processes to process and further enrich visual and textual data.

+We employed the Semantic Reference Data Models (SRDM) methodology [REF], which facilitates the development of user-friendly and maintainable semantic data modelling documentation.
+In summary, SRDM documentation comprises *models*, which are distinct real-world entities documented, and *fields*, which are unique and identifiable data points, each assigned a name, identifier, human-readable description, and a defined semantic path within an ontology.
+Groups of linked fields can be further arranged into *collections*, while *projects* serve to aggregate related models, collections, and fields.

-Entities and properties are elicited by considering a number of real-world use cases (see below) and, successively, they are mapped on ontological patterns.
-These modelling patterns are made available in the documentation tool Zellij, developed by Takin solutions.
+To develop the semantic modelling of digital provenance, we initially examined several real-world use cases (descriptions provided below); this analysis enabled us to identify the relevant classes and properties involved in digital provenance, which were subsequently documented as SRDM models and fields, and ultimately mapped onto ontological patterns.
+These modelling patterns are described via the Zellij documentation tool [REF], produced by Takin Solutions.

 #### 3.4.3 Modelling use cases

-As use cases for the modelling of digital provenance, we consider a broad set of data processing pipelines.
+As use cases for the modelling of digital provenance, we considered a broad set of data processing pipelines.
 While some of them are quite generic and can be applied to several media types (classification and similarity), others are more specific to the domain of computer vision.
 These use cases do not aim at an exhaustive coverage of all possible cases, but they rather aim to cover a broad variety of situations that one is faced with when documenting the provenance of machine-generated annotations.

 ##### Image classification